dbt-labs/docs.getdbt.com/website/docs/faqs/runs/run-downstream-of-seed.md

 ---
 title: How do I run models downstream of a seed?
-Description: "You run models downstread using model selection syntax"
+description: "You run models downstread using model selection syntax"
 sidebar_label: 'run models downstream of a seed'
 id: run-downstream-of-seed